jomrr/ansible-role-updates/README.md

 The defaults of this role will install all available updates daily.

-On Debian-based systems it additionalyy will:
+On Debian-based systems it additionally will:

-* reboot at 04:00 a.m., if required and no users are logged in.
+* reboot at 04:00 a.m., if required and no users are logged in
 * autoremove unused kernel packages
 * autofix broken packages
 * Send mail to root, only on error